Category: Philosophy of Mind/Epistemology

 |Rank||Number of Articles|

-Here are some of these articles that the model thinks are second-most-likely to be in Arguments.
-(I’ve restricted this list to articles at least 20 pages long.)
+Here are some of these articles that the model thinks are second most likely to be in arguments.
+(I’ve restricted this list to articles at least twenty pages long.)

 And this is why this topic is ultimately one I regret having.
-If I did this whole project over again, I would steer away from models that select these tools-y topic, and towards ones that focus more centrally on particular philosophical subject matters.
+If I did this whole project over again, I would steer away from models that select topics based on tools, and towards ones that focus more centrally on particular philosophical subject matters.